Payrolling: tax employees' benefits and expenses through your payroll

 In some circumstances a high value benefit or expense, combined with low pay, could mean that the employee takes home little or nothing.
 This might be where an employee is being paid Statutory Sick Pay.

-You are allowed to stop payrolling benefits where deducting the tax for the benefit means that the tax payable will exceed 50% of the employee’s cash pay.
+You’re allowed to stop payrolling benefits if necessary where deducting the tax for the benefit means that the tax payable will exceed 50% of the employee’s cash pay.

 You have two options: